Camberwick Green characters Click on each name for a pic

 with his rods,brush and sack and his suit shiney black,he'll whirl and twirl his brush up the flues to the sky.

-He's really the only elderly person in Camberwick.Although how old is anyone's guess.
+He's really the only elderly person living in Camberwick.Although how old is anyone's guess.

 " Fresh fish,fine fresh fish.